-Using a computer model of the street network (called a travel demand model), future traffic volumes were modeled based on growth rates for the year 2040 to identify any current or future capacity deficiencies.
+Using a computer model of the street network (called a travel demand model), future traffic volumes were modeled based on growth rates for the year 2040 2050 to identify any current or future capacity deficiencies.
 The only significant capacity problem is the north end of Corridor G.

 - Several projects in the region were tested.
-Most of the projects are outside the city limits but some more directly would impact Charleston - A new underpass at the Lucado intersection with Corridor G (Rte.
-119) north of Jefferson to provide a connection since an at grade intersection is not practical. - Continued improvements along Corridor G (Rte 119) as described in the West Virginia Department of Highways "Oakwood Road Study". - WV 62 (Washington Street) as an alternative to widening WV 62 from WV 25 (Dunbar Ave) to WV 501 (Big Tyler Road), add a left turning lane on Washington Street (southbound) onto Woodrum Lane. - The MacCorkle corridor through Kanawha City is listed as a special study area. (see page 34) - The plan includes a regional non-motorized plan and transit plan which are intended to link with and complement the non-motorized recommendations in the city's plan.
+Most of the projects are outside the city limits but some more directly would impact Charleston - US 119/ Oakwood Area, improvements between MacCorkle Avenue and Emerald Drive include intersection upgrades to improve corridor safety and reduce delay along the corridor.
+The newly constructed RCUT designs helped solve several financially constrained projects dealing with expensive flyover designs along US 119. - I-64 at MacCorkle Ave and Oakwood, a Resurface (Full Depth Reconstruction) - US 60, Washington St E, Resurfacing (1.5") - I-64 Carter BR Brooks St I/C (AC Payback), Bridge Rehabilitation - Charleston Washington St W Streetscape 2012, Construct Sidewalks - Patrick Street to 4th Ave, intersection modifications - The MacCorkle corridor through Kanawha City is listed as a special study area. (see page 34) - The plan includes a regional non-motorized plan and transit plan which are intended to link with and complement the non-motorized recommendations in the city's plan.